Code4Myself/GoogleTakeoutParser/README.md

 ## 0. summary
 - Google provides the *takeout* service to archive and download own data stored through Google services
-- Since takeout data is segmented and is provided in each service respectively, data formats are different and their specifications/definitions are not provided officially.
+- Since takeout data is segmented and is provided in each service respectively, data formats are different
+- Data specifications/definitions are not provided officially. so this package may not support all data contents
-- This library provides simple java parser for some kinds of takeout data (e.g. Location, Query, Photo and fit)
+- This library provides simple java parser for some kinds of takeout data (e.g. Location, Query, and Photo)
+- This package is licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)

 ## 1. Location (JSON)
 - location logs with estimated activities